nickcosmo/personal-site-v2/src/blog/Auto-Incrementing Version Column With PostgreSQL Triggers.md

 - I use `CREATE OR REPLACE` here which works as an "upsert" action for the function.
 If this is the first time creating a function just writing `CREATE` would have worked just fine.
 - The function is declared to return a trigger with `RETURNS TRIGGER`.
 - The `OLD` and `NEW` variables are available inside all Postgres triggers and correspond to the old table record and new table record respectively.
 The value for the column `version` is accessed through dot notation.
-- `LANGUAGE plpgsql` declares the SQL dialect in which the function is written.
+- `LANGUAGE plpgsql` declares that the function is written in the `PL/pgSQL` procedural language.

 Having the function, we can now apply the trigger to our table.